SEN AND ESL

-Indus International School Bangalore prides itself as an inclusive school.
+Indus International School Bangalore prides itself on being an inclusive school.
 We strive to cater to the diverse needs of students by ensuring that each student gets equitable access to the learning curriculum.

-We have a resource room where children with special educational needs (enrolled in the regular mainstream class) gather for special instruction.
+We have a resource room where children with special educational needs (enrolled in the regular mainstream class) gather for special instructions.
 Trained educators are available to help them during this short period, away from their regular classes.
-The sole need of having a resource room is to cater to the multiple intelligence of the students.
+The need for a resource room is to cater to the multiple intelligence of the students.
 This is done by ascertaining their learning styles, restoring and building their self-esteem and working on their strengths and potentials to make them confident and self-reliant.

 English as a Second Language (ESL)